 As mentioned, these templates can be permissioned so only users (as an example) within a country, company, or those responsible for the hire of a certain workforce can view their specific templates.
 For example, a hiring manager in Germany needs to hire a full-time employee – this hiring manager does not need access to the hiring templates for the United States.
 We may want to permission the templates as follows in this example:

 In the above example, the hiring manager would then only have access to those permissioned templates, and would see the following when navigating to Add New Employee:

 If no templates are permissioned OR only the pre-delivered ‘Standard Hire Template’ is permissioned, the user will automatically bypass the template selection screen and begin hiring the employee using the legacy hire configuration.
-Similarly, if only a single custom template is permissioned, the user will also bypass the template selection screen and use that specific template.
 This will allow customers to circumvent the use of the Hire Templates for specific groups of users if required.